NTSB urges railroads to boost safety measures for workers on the rails

 The NTSB said the passenger railroad should use the available protections provided by positive train control systems, which can automatically reduce the speed of trains in work zones or prevent trains from entering work zones, the agency said.

-In the 2018 case, investigators concluded that Amtrak’s decision to use the watchmen system in a high-risk area allowed roadway workers to be exposed to the dangers of bidirectional trains traveling at speeds up to 125 mph.
+In the 2018 case, investigators concluded that Amtrak’s decision to use the lookout system in a high-risk area allowed roadway workers to be exposed to the dangers of bidirectional trains traveling at speeds up to 125 mph.

 The incident, which led to the NTSB recommendation, was preventable, investigators said.
 The recommendation issued Thursday addresses failures in assessing site safety risks, safe train speeds in work zones and adequate protections for workers.